 Sheep's wool insulation offers a huge amount of benefits over synthetic insulation materials and almost no downsides.

-Natural sheep wool can absorb pollutants and regulate air quality within your home.
+Natural sheep wool insulation can absorb pollutants and regulate air quality within your home.
 Which is good news as we’re all currently obsessed with making our homes as airtight as as we can yet many of us don't add additional ventilation.

-Doing this isn’t conducive to good indoor air quality especially as modern products such as carpets, MDF and flooring etc can give off volatile organic compounds (VOC’s) such as formaldehyde.
+Limiting ventilation is not conducive to good indoor air quality especially as modern products such as carpets, MDF and flooring etc can give off volatile organic compounds (VOC’s) such as formaldehyde.

 The fact that wool has the ability to permanently absorb formaldehyde and other VOC’s means it’s a great way to reduce their presence within your home.